Rathangan, County Kildare: History

 George Pomeroy Colley, a Major General in the British Armed Forces during the First Boer War and later Governor and High commissioner of Southern Africa, was born in Rathangan in 1835.
 He spent his early childhood there before his schooling began in Surrey.
 The Pomeroy Park housing development is named after him.

 Colonel Eamon Broy, also known as Ned Broy, lived in Rathangan from his birth in 1887.
 He served as a double agent in the Dublin Metropolitan Police and acted as an informant for the Irish Republican Army and specifically for Michael Collins during the Irish War of Independence.
 Later he would give his allegiance to Collins and the Irish Free State during the Irish Civil War.
 He became a Garda Síochána Commissioner and also held the distinguished position of President of the Olympic Federation of Ireland.

 Lewis's Topographical Dictionary 1837: RATHANGAN, a market and post-town, and a parish, partly in the barony of EAST OPHALY, but chiefly in that of WEST OPHALY, county of KILDARE, and province of LEINSTER, 14 ¾ miles (W.) from Naas, and 30 (S. W. by W.) from Dublin, on the road from Kildare to Edenderry; containing 2911 inhabitants, of which number, 1165 are in the town, which is entirely in the barony of West Ophaly, and near the Grand Canal, and in 1831 contained 215 houses.

-It is a chief station of the constabulary police, and has a market on Monday, and fairs in June, and on 26 Aug. and 12 Nov..
+It is a chief station of the constabulary police, and has a market on Monday, and fairs in June, and on 26 August and 12 November.
 The parish comprises 8872 statute acres, as applotted under the tithe act: the principal seat within its limits is Tottenham Green, that of Geo.
 Tottenham, Esq.